Last Updated on November 29, 2023 by Laura Teso

 It was bitter cold when we arrived in Noale.
 We wandered and snoop around, taking pictures to the people and to the quaint corners of the town.

-We decided to have merenda at a local pastry shop, recently renovated, called Zizzola.
+It was too cold to wait outside until 5.30 pm and see the highlight, the bonfire on the river bank.
+So we decided to have merenda at a local pastry shop, recently renovated, called Zizzola.
 I loved it.
 I published a picture on Instagram and I received so many requests of information about it, that I decided I will write a separate post asap.

 The heat of the fire reached us while we were watching along the river bank, with the picturesque sight of the castle ruins.